Learning to Localize Leakage of Cryptographic Sensitive Variables: Extended experimental details and results

-Here we present experiments done on synthetic AES power trace datasets.
-These are useful because unlike with real datasets, we have ground-truth knowledge about which points are leaking and can compare this against our method's output.
-Additionally, we can observe the behavior of our method while sweeping parameters such as low-pass filtering strength and leaking instruction count.
+Here we present experiments done on synthetic AES power traces.
+These are a useful complement to the experiments on real datasets because 1) here we have ground truth knowledge about which timesteps are leaking, which we can use to validate our model's output, 2) we can generate infinitely-large datasets to eliminate dataset size as a confounding variable in results, and 3) we can observe the change in our technique's behavior as we individually vary particular dataset properties such as low-pass filtering strength and leaky instruction count.